dillionmegida/dillionmegida.com/src/pages/p/react-render-props-simplified.md

 Let's look at a scenario for render props.

-It is very common in React applications (or any application) to fetch data from an external service, for example a server.
-To achieve this, you may have various `useEffect`s and `useState`s (using React Hooks) across different components which would be used to get the data and update the state of data during mount.
+It is very common in React applications (or any application) to fetch data from an external service, for example, a server.
+To achieve this, you may have various `useEffect`s and `useState`s (using [React Hooks](https://reactjs.org/docs/hooks-intro.html)) across different components which would be used to get the data and update the state of data during mount.

 Looking at this scenario, we can see that ComponentA may fetch all users and display their pictures while ComponentB may fetch a user's details and display the details.
 ComponentA and ComponentB obviously have different UIs but they do the same thing: